• Skip to main content

 5. Add in the flour, salt, and baking powder and mix until combined.
 The dough will be quite sticky.

-6. Add the zest and juice of 2 lemons, and mix together with a spatula until all mixed into the dough.
+6. Add the zest and juice of 2 lemons, and mix with a spatula until all mixed into the dough.

 7. Scoop out onto a baking sheet using a cookie scoop and place in the oven to bake for 12 minutes.